Having to repeat tedious VMware administrative tasks can be a time sink and error-prone. But vSphere's PowerCLI,...

 I think you will all agree that the above statements hold true in every situation that a computer operator faces, no matter the task, right?
 Let's get back to my scenario and why it should bother you.
 The key is automation, or the lack thereof.

 Humans make computers to solve our problems.
-Generally speaking, you start with a developer (who is sometimes the cause of problems—but don't let me get off topic), and that developer aims to solve problems by giving low-level instructions to the computer to produce a tool that others can use at a higher level to interface
+Generally speaking, you start with a developer (who is sometimes the cause of problems—but don't let me get off topic), and that developer aims to solve problems by giving low-level instructions to the computer to produce a tool that others can use at a higher level to interface with a computer.
+All very basic stuff, I know, but work with me here.

 A popular assumption is that system administrators require only the highest level of interfaces, and all of the guts are hidden away behind pretty graphical user interfaces (GUIs).
 Let's take the vSphere client, for example.
 I love the application; it works well and gets the job done.
 But what if you need to change the port group assignments on a dozen virtual machines?
 I'll do the math for you.
 It takes six mouse clicks per virtual machine, for a total of 72 mind-numbingly tedious clicks of the mouse.
 That kind of repetition can and often will introduce human error.
 And no matter how fast you can click, it takes time for your eyes to track a GUI control and to tell your brain to move your hand to direct the mouse to the appropriate location.
 All it takes is for one of those clicks to miss by a few pixels, and you have selected the wrong network.